AliRezaJoodi/Electronics_Modules/MCU_ADC_ExternalSource/README.md

 ## ADC Input For 4-20mA and 1-5V
+About a board that includes an AVR and connects to a 4~20mA external source.
-If we turn off a board power supply while a ADC input connect to 4~20mA external source, The microcontroller does not turn off completely.
-So, after turn on the board power supply, the micro will behave unreliably.
+If we turn off the power supply while a ADC input connect to 4~20mA, The MCU does not turn off completely.
+So, after turn on the power supply, the micro will behave unreliably.
 It was my experience about control board that use a ATmega2560 for induction furnace.
 I had to use a switch before ADC for disconnect the external source.
-I tested it for many times and worked great.

 ### Folders and Files Description
 It has included: